yubel667/quell-solver/README.md

 ## Project Structure

 - `questions/`: Contains level definitions in a custom text/JSON hybrid format.
-This includes all levels from the original *Quell* and *Quell Reflect* (and ).
+This includes all levels from the original *Quell* and *Quell Reflect* (and secret levels). "q-" are quell levels, "qr-" are quell reflect levels, "test-" are debugging cases for corner cases.
 - `solutions/`: Stores optimal solutions in `.json` format (including steps and visited node counts).
 - `solutions_webp/`: Stores optimal solutions as animated `.webp` exports.
 - `board.py`: The core simulation engine.
 Handles piece movement, collision logic, portals, gates, and complex "Reflect" mechanics like Boxes with Spikes.